Privacy vs. security: 'False choice' poisons debate on NSA leaks

 By creating an either/or tension between privacy and security, government officials have invented a heavy weapon to wield against those who raise civil liberties concerns, he said.
 It's easy to cast the choice in stark terms: Who wouldn't trade a little personal data to save even one American life?

-An honest, open examination of surveillance programs might show the choice is not so simple, says Ashkan Soltani, an independent security researcher.
+'A bigger haystack' An honest, open examination of surveillance programs might show the choice is not so simple, says Ashkan Soltani, an independent security researcher.